Unipisa/TeamsCarousel/README.md

 > Guida rapida in [Italiano](packages/quickstart-it.md)

+*Important notice:* the recent update of teams UI has broken few assumptions of the carousel, I'm working hard to fix the issues

 *Update May, 1st 2020:* The extension is now available for Microsoft Edge on the [store](https://microsoftedge.microsoft.com/addons/detail/oaoljfeoolhboidooldgbnefaeicneml).
 The new version of Teams carousel supports easy tab muting and breakout checks.
 Now you can specify controller n out m and monitor only a subset of the connected participants.

 This Chrome (and Edge Chromium) extension is designed to cycle among the participants of a Microsoft Teams call.
 It is a hack and therefore unstable, mostly needed to support the Italian Universities to monitor written exams during COVID-19 distance learning.